Classification of relics

 • ex indumentis - clothing (the expression sometimes refers to a third and fourth class relic)

-• ex arca sepulchralis - the sepulchral ark (tomb or quadrangular coffin in the shape of a chest and closed by a lid of various shapes)
+• ex arca sepulchralis - the sepulchral arch (quadrangular tomb or coffin in the shape of a chest and closed by a lid of various shapes)

 • ex cilicio - hair shirt

-• Ex arca sepulcrali - from a coffin
+• Ex arca sepulcrali - of a coffin

 • Ex bireto - from the beret